FAIRmat-NFDI/pynxtools-em/src/pynxtools_em/geometries/README.md

 # Context

-Utility code relevant to handle coordinate systems and geometrical entities used or normalized by the pynxtools-em reader and its components.
+Utility code relevant for handling coordinate systems and geometrical entities used or normalized by the pynxtools-em reader and its components.